-Gigi Chawla, MD, senior medical director of primary care for Children’s Hospitals and Clinics of Minnesota, joined WCCO Mid-Morning hosts Kylie Bearse and Jason DeRusha to share ways that parents can avoid and treat illnesses in winter with their children.
+Gigi Chawla, MD, senior medical director of primary care for Children’s Minnesota, joined WCCO Mid-Morning hosts Kylie Bearse and Jason DeRusha to share ways that parents can avoid and treat illnesses in winter with their children.

 Illnesses common in winter